Listing Process for Endangered and Threatened Species

 Public comment periods are required for management plan development and review.
 All management plans must meet the definition of a management plan as defined in Rule 68A-27.001, F.A.C.

-Listing status changes are not effective until management plans are approved.
+Listing status changes are not effective until management plans are approved and the species is added to the Florida Endangered and Threatened Species List in 68A-27.003, F.A.C.

 Emergency Evaluation Process